undergrad-partner-school

 Deadlines

 The final day for applications to this school is January 15.
-If you are applying for a transfer, the application deadline is April 1.
+If you are applying for a transfer, note that the application deadline is April 1.

 Retention Rate

 The graduation rate is another indicator to take into account.
-This rate shows how many students complete their degrees in a certain number of years.
-At this academic institution, the proportion of students graduating in six years is 83%, which is considered an above-average graduation rate.
+This metric measures how efficiently students complete their degrees within a specific time period.
+At this academic institution, the proportion of students graduating in six years is 81%, which is considered an above-average graduation rate.

 Student Body

-Deciding if a school is the right fit for you is not an easy task.
-Obtaining a better insight into a school's student body helps you learn more about its culture and life.
+Making the decision of which school is the right fit for you is not easy.
+Gaining a better insight into a school's student body helps you learn more about its culture and life.

 Main Student Body

-The school reported an out-of-state student body portion of 93% for that year.
-There was a total of 2,977 undergraduate students, including 294 international students.
-9 students enrolled as transfer students.
+That year, the school had an out-of-state student body percentage of 91.
+There was a total of 2,896 those pursuing undergraduate studies, including 274 international students.
+28 students enrolled as transfer students.

 Student Population Gender Ratio